-a.
-Modified Opinion in Auditors Report:The Company's Financial Statements for the year ended March 31, 2019 under Regulation 33 of SEBI (LODR) contained the modified audit opinion and the Company has furnished the Statement of Impact of Audit Qualifications (for audit report with modified opinion) while furnishing the financial results for year ended March 31, 2019 under regulation 33 of SEBI (LODR).

-Reporting of Internal Auditor: The Company has not appointed Internal Auditor during FY 2019-20.
+- a.
+Modified Opinion in Auditors Report:- The Company's Financial Statements for the year ended March 31, 2020 under Regulation 33 of SEBI (LODR) contains the modified audit opinion and accordingly, the Company is required to furnish the Statement of Impact of Audit Qualifications (for audit report with modified opinion) while furnishing the financial results under regulation 33 of SEBI (LODR) for the year ended March 31, 2020. - b.
+Reporting of Internal Auditor: The Company has not appointed Internal Auditor during FY 2020-21.